ryanstreur/bloggo/content/list/questions.md

 * What would be a good way to display tabular data on a mobile device?
 * What are the big advantages of end-to-end-encrypted messaging?
 Should I get serious about it, and recommend that my friends do too?
 * How have people criticized Aristotle on the topic of Eudaimonia?
+* I've heard that Chromim has some kind of built-in tracking software that reports to Google, and that was the source of much of the controversy of MS Edge moving to Chromium.
+Is that true?

 Sat, 4/21/18
 Seattle, WA